 In cases where the work is divided into two jobs, the medical coder will primarily focus on updating patient health records and verifying they are properly coded, while the medical biller will spend much of the day submitting and following up on claims with insurance companies.

-Medical coders may be known by different job titles.
-Other names for medical coding jobs include:
+Medical coders may work in different job titles.
+Jobs that involve medical coding include:

 Why Consider a Career as a Medical Coder?

-The U.S. Bureau of Labor Statistics (BLS) projects that employment of medical secretaries, including medical coders, will grow 22% between 2016 and 2026, which is much faster than the average for all professions.
-This strong job outlook can make it easier for qualified coders to find work.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of medical secretaries, including medical coders, will grow 8% from 2021 and 2031.1

-You can earn a certificate or diploma in under a year, while an associate degree program may take a year and a half to two years to complete (both depending on the rate of the individual student).
-A diploma program can be an appealing choice if you want to start pursuing a medical coder career quickly, while an associate degree is a good option if you want to enhance your credentials or potentially enroll in a bachelor’s degree program at a later date.
+You can earn a certificate or diploma in under a year, while an associate degree program may take a year and a half to two years to complete (both depending on the program and the rate of the individual student).
+A diploma program can be an appealing choice if you want to start pursuing a medical coder career quickly after training, while an associate degree is a good option if you want to enhance your credentials or potentially enroll in a bachelor’s degree program at a later date.3

-Some programs will prepare you to earn industry certification, such as the CPC credential.
+Some programs will prepare you to sit for industry certification exams, such as the Certified Professional Coder (CPC) credential.
 To attain certification, you’ll have to take an exam administered by the certifying organization, achieve a passing score, and meet certain eligibility requirements.
 For example, it takes two years of on-the-job-experience or 80 contact hours of a coding preparation course and one year of work experience to achieve CPC status.
-New graduates who pass the exam will have a CPC Apprentice (CPC-A) designation, which can be updated to full CPC with proof of experience.
+Those who pass the exam and have completed an acceptable coding training course but who have not accumulated the required amount of work experience will have a CPC Apprentice (CPC-A) designation, which can be updated to full CPC with proof of the required amount of work experience.

-Once you’ve graduated and earned your certification (if you’ve opted to do so), you can start applying for medical coder jobs at hospitals, doctor’s offices, and other healthcare facilities.
-Let’s take a look at what your workday is likely to entail.
+When you are ready to start applying for medical coder jobs at hospitals, doctor’s offices, and other healthcare facilities, here is more information about what your workday is likely to entail.

 Start of the Work Day

-Your day will typically start with logging onto your computer and opening the various programs you need to perform your job.
-You’ll most likely have a company email account, one or more databases, and other software programs you deal with on a daily basis.
+Your day may start with logging on to your computer and opening the various programs you might need to perform your job.
+You’ll likely have a company email account, one or more databases, and other software programs you deal with on a daily basis.

-Once you’ve opened these applications, you’ll check for updated patient charts.
+Once you’ve opened these applications, you would check for updated patient charts.
 You’ll have to prioritize the charts and choose which ones you’ll handle first.
 Your training will help you decide which charts are urgent, and which ones can wait.

 Different employers may assign you different types of medical coding tasks.
 In a small practice, you might be responsible for processing all patient charts, while a large hospital may have you specialize in one area of coding.
 For example, you might work solely with inpatient surgeries or with outpatient surgeries, or you may work as an auditor who checks other coders’ work for accuracy.

 Usually when you’re hired into a new role, you'll have an opportunity to expand and enhance your coding skills.
-However, most employers look for candidates with knowledge of multiple coding systems, as they typically need minimal training.
+Some employers look for candidates with knowledge of multiple coding systems, as they typically need minimal training.